TextField allows users to enter and modify text. There are two types

 We recommend using state-based text fields, as they provide a more complete and

-reliable approach to managing the state of a TextField
+reliable approach to managing the state of a TextField.
+The following table

 outlines differences between these types of text fields, and includes the key